fyyyyy/DCS-for-MSFS/README.md

 # DCS for MSFS
 Bringing the DCS Flight Model to Microsoft Flight Simulator.
-See it in action [on youtube](https://www.youtube.com/channel/UCZobogo5kNABPsUp_W4tU0Q)
+See it in action [on youtube](https://www.youtube.com/channel/UCZobogo5kNABPsUp_W4tU0Q) Join the [DISCORD](https://discord.gg/j9WuCrsY8y)

-This version currently is only for developers, normal users please wait for the .EXE installer.
-Join the [DISCORD](https://discord.gg/j9WuCrsY8y)

 # Tested Aircraft